Cultivating Love – by Addison Albright

 Ed laughed.
 “I know.
 I’ll be there to help soon.”

 “Okay.”
 He didn’t want to say good-bye and hang up, but there was no good reason to drag out the call.
-It helped, knowing that Joe was reluctant to end the call too.
-“Good night, Joe.”
+It helped, knowing Joe was reluctant to end the call too.
+“Goodnight.”

 Ed waited for Joe to disconnect first, but it didn’t happen.
-Shit, they were standing there holding the line like a couple of fools, listening to each other breathe.
+He picked at a loose thread hanging off his T-shirt as his brows knit together.
+They were standing there holding the line like a couple of fools, listening to each other breathe.
 Ed gave a nervous little laugh.
 “So when did we turn into a couple of sap-asses?”

 “I can take care of the smack upside your head for you, but somehow, I’m not sure I want you to get over it.
 I kinda like knowing that side of you exists, even if it is buried most of the time.”